-Explain that the second sentence is about a dog, not a queen, so the first "rule" of the activity is to change the subject.
-Also point out the similarities in the two sentences, noting that "the queen ate" and "the dog drank", that "only" is an important word, and the last part indicates part of a whole.
+Explain that the second sentence is about a shepherd, not a girl, so the first "rule" of the activity is to change the subject.
+Also point out the similarities in the two sentences, noting that "in a hut in the highest mountains" has two prepositional phrases that describe where the shepherd lived, just as the corresponding phrases in the model sentence describe where Fatima lived.